FDataLab/LLMQuantizationSurvey/README.md

 ### Calibration data and information source

-The survey warns that short generic text can fail to represent long prompts, dialogue, code, mathematics, or reasoning-heavy use cases.
+In calibration, short generic text can fail to represent long prompts, dialogue, code, mathematics, or reasoning-heavy use cases.
 Calibration data should be described separately from the held-out data used to evaluate the quantized model.
 A larger sample count does not by itself demonstrate that the relevant activation patterns were covered.
 See [Sections 5.5–5.6](assets/survey.pdf#page=26).

-The supplied Table 6 and Section 5.6 use “zero-shot” differently.
-This README therefore names the information source explicitly: real unlabeled text, model-generated sequences, or parameter-only statistics.
-This is an editorial reporting convention; it does not settle the manuscript’s inconsistent terminology.
-The original wording and proposed revision are in the [source notes](docs/source-notes.md#calibration-terminology).

 | Paper or resource | Year in survey | Role in the survey |
 | --- | --- | --- |